Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

-Contrary to the result obtained by linear analysis, the only stable escalator is the one with an inclination angle of about $\varphi=\pi/4$.
-When a street of any inclination is infinite, and the stresslets are at equal distances apart, the system is completely stationary.
-On the other hand, when a street is finite, only an escalator with inclination $\pm \pi/4$ will remain stationary, because of the stagnation lines at $\theta = \pm \pi/4$.
-This already hints that an unperturbed escalator of inclination $\pm \pi/4$ is more stable than any other unperturbed street.
 To test analytically the stability, we use a continuous model of an infinite escalator where particles are equispaced and ask what flow field it creates --- if its flow field repels particles away from it, it is certainly not stable.
 We sum an infinite series of stresslets laid on a line of inclination $\varphi$ distanced $L$ apart.
 We calculate the velocity that the system of stresslets creates at the time of initiation.
 Instead of inclining the street, we look at stresslets on the $x$-axis whose direction is rotated by $\varphi$.
 The velocity due to a single stresslet is given by the radial part of Eq.~\ref{eq:stresslet}.
 The velocity at a distance $h$ above the escalator is given by an infinite sum over all stresslets which gives ${\bf v} = \left[ \left(\coth{\rho} - \rho\csch^2{\rho}\right)\sin{2\varphi}, \rho\csch^2{\rho}\cos{2\varphi} \right]S/2L $ with $\rho = \pi h/L$.
 The $y$-component represents the instability of the line.
 We see there will be a repelling force from the inclined street when $\cos{2\varphi}>0$.
 This means that for $\cos{2\varphi}>0$ (i.e. $\varphi < \pi/4$), the inclined street is unstable to perturbations.
 For $\cos{2\varphi} = 0$, that is $\varphi = \pi/4$, the velocity outside the escalator is zero, therefore a perturbation neither grows nor decays.
 What happens for angles larger than $\pi/4$?
 In that case, as we have seen for two stressletss, there is an attraction between the particles.
 Because there are no repelling forces other than collisions, a stresslet street at such an angle collapses onto itself and loses its stability.
 We finally conclude that indeed $\varphi=\pi/4$ is the only stable angle.